piwesajopo/raspberrypi-kb/Using-fdisk.md

 ### Listing your disks and partitions:

-**To list your disks and partitions use this command:**
+To list your disks and partitions use this command:
 ```
-sudo fdisk -l
+$ sudo fdisk -l
 ```

 Your non-os drives will appear with the sda designation.